Dual Degree Programs Guide

 Time Management Skills: Due to the somewhat demanding nature of their programs, dual-degree students frequently become very proficient time managers.

-Interdisciplinary background: Graduates who possess knowledge and expertise in many but related subjects may be more appealing job applicants.
+Interdisciplinary background: Graduates with knowledge and expertise in many but related subjects may be more appealing to job applicants.

 Disadvantages